cosmiconfig/cosmiconfig/README.md

 Path which the search will stop.

+##### configPath

+Type: `string`

+Path to a configuration file. cosmiconfig will read it and try to parse it as JSON, YAML, or JS.

 ## Differences from [rc](https://github.com/dominictarr/rc)

 [rc](https://github.com/dominictarr/rc) serves its focused purpose well. cosmiconfig differs in a few key ways — making it more useful for some projects, less useful for others: